 Cleveland Clinic is committed to education, taking pride in a wide range of high-quality medical education that includes accredited training programs for residents, physicians, nurses, and allied health professionals.
 By educating medical professionals, we ensure that the public is receiving the highest standard of medical care and will have highly trained health professionals to care for them in the future.
-Initiatives include:

-Initiatives Including Collaborations and Resources Allocated Anticipated Impacts A Through the Florida Research and Innovation Center, advance innovative translational research focused on the areas of cancer and infectious diseases, including COVID-19 Improve understanding of emerging pathogens, treatment efficacy, and reduce morbidity and mortality В Sponsor high-quality medical education training programs for physicians, nurses, and allied health professionals Reduce provider shortages clevelandclinic.org/CHNAreports
+Initiatives Including Collaborations and Resources Allocated Anticipated Impacts Α Through the Florida Research and Innovation Center, advance innovative translational research focused on the areas of cancer and infectious diseases, including COVID-19 Improve understanding of emerging pathogens, treatment efficacy, and reduce morbidity and mortality В Sponsor high-quality medical education training programs for physicians, nurses, and allied health professionals Reduce provider shortages, increase diversity within the healthcare workforce, improve trust in providers clevel and clinic. org/ CHNAReports